ragharwal/Scala-Programming/README.md

 # Scala-Programming
-### How to create Scala Project in Command Prompt ?
+### How to create and run Scala Project in Command Prompt ?
 1. Make sure you have `SBT` and `JDK v11` installed
 2. Run the following commands (Step-By-Step):
   ```